Conor94/nuget-packages/README.md

 To resolve this, you must install the NuGet package [System.Data.Sqlite](https://www.nuget.org/packages/System.Data.SQLite/) manually in the project that references GenericDao.
 For example, if ProjectA references GenericDao, then ProjectA must install [System.Data.Sqlite](https://www.nuget.org/packages/System.Data.SQLite/).

-# Packages
-## AppConfigurationManager
-Provides a static class that can be used to create, retrieve, and save a [System.Configuration.ConfigurationSection](https://docs.microsoft.com/en-us/dotnet/api/system.configuration.configurationsection?view=netframework-4.7.2).
-ConfigurationSection is a .NET class that provides a way to manage an App.config file using type-safe properties.

-## PrismMvvmBase
-Expands the Prism class heirarchy to include model and view model base classes.
-These classes inherit from a class called DataErrorBindableBase, which implements IDataErrorInfo.
-This allows classes that derive from ModelBase, ViewModelBase, or DataErrorBindableBase to implement custom validation logic and display custom validation results (e.g. error messages or highlighting a TextBox control in red).

-## GenericDao
-Generic data access object (DAO) for SQLite and SQL.

-**Important note:** There is a known issue with this package when adding it as a reference.
-Refer to [Known Issues](#genericdao) for information about resolving it.